Electronic and structural properties of Rh- and Pd-based kagome layered shandites from first principles: Introduction

-Here we explore the electronic structures of a large family of non-magnetic shandite compounds with the goal of mapping out the character of the van Hove points near the Fermi level and their potential role in driving the systems towards a structural instability.
-Shandites -- or half-antiperovskites~\cite{Weihrich2006Half} -- constitute a diverse family of compounds with chemical composition $M_3 A_2$Ch$_2$, where $M$ is a transition metal (Co, Ni, Rh, or Pd), $A$ is a post-transition metal (In, Sn, Tl, Tb, or Bi) while Ch denotes one of the chalcogenides, S or Se.
-The most famous member of the shandites is the ferromagnetic \CoSnS{}~\cite{Schnelle2013Ferromagnetic} which features a host of exotic phenomena from giant anomalous Hall~\cite{Liu2018Giant,Wang2018Large} and Nernst~\cite{Yang2020Giant} effects to emergent Weyl fermions~\cite{Morali2019Fermi-arc,Liu2019Magnetic} and enhanced magneto-optical responses~\cite{Okamura2020Giant}.
+Shandite materials offer a fertile ground for such a study.
+These compounds feature kagome layers of transition metals and their electronic structures near the Fermi level are dominated by the $d$-electrons of these transition metals.
+It is a very diverse family with the generic chemical composition $M_3 A_2$Ch$_2$, where $M$ is a transition metal (Co, Ni, Rh, or Pd), $A$ is a post-transition metal (In, Sn, Tl, Pb, or Bi) while Ch denotes one of the chalcogenides, S or Se.
+Together with cubic and monoclinic parkerites~\cite{Range1983Neue}, shandites are part of the larger family of half-antiperovskites~\cite{Weihrich2006Half}.
+Although the monoclinic parkerites are quasi-layered, they do not feature kagome layers and they will not be the focus of this work.
+The most famous shandite is the ferromagnetic \CoSnS{}~\cite{Schnelle2013Ferromagnetic} which features a host of exotic phenomena from giant anomalous Hall~\cite{Liu2018Giant,Wang2018Large} and Nernst~\cite{Yang2020Giant} effects to emergent Weyl fermions~\cite{Morali2019Fermi-arc,Liu2019Magnetic} and enhanced magneto-optical responses~\cite{Okamura2020Giant}.
 Magnetism can be continuously suppressed by substituting Sn for In~\cite{Pielnhofer2014Half,Corps2015Interplay} or Co by Ni~\cite{Weihrich2004Magnetischer} and magnetic shandites are, to the best of our knowledge, still rare.
-More recently, the nonmagnetic compound \NiInS{} has been shown to feature a large magnetoresistance induced by Dirac nodal lines in the electronic structure~\cite{Zhang2022Endless}.
-On the other hand, shandite compounds based on Rh or Pd remain largely unexplored, and here we aim to bridge this gap.
+More recently, the nonmagnetic compounds \NiInS{} and Ni$_3$In$_2$Se$_2$ have been shown to feature a large magnetoresistance induced by Dirac nodal lines in the electronic structure~\cite{Zhang2022Endless, Cao2023Crystal, Kumar2024Endless, Zhai2025Highly}.